Master of Arts in Teaching Grades 6 - 12

 Program Purpose and Objectives

 This program is a rigorous 15 month graduate program leading to a Louisiana teaching certificate in grades 6 – 12 and the Master of Arts in Teaching degree.
-Established in 1990, this program prepares teachers at the graduate level in grades 6 - 12 subjects (English, mathematics, social studies, biology, chemistry, physics).
+Established in 1990, this program prepares teachers at the graduate level in grades 6 - 12 subjects (biology, chemistry, English, environmental science, French, mathematics, physics, social studies, Spanish).

 Students take much of their course work in intimate subject-area cohorts.
-Upon enrolling in an MAT program, students will apply for a full-time teaching job with provisional licensure (PL3).
+Upon enrolling in an MAT program, students will apply for a full-time teaching job with provisional licensure (PL3) or choose a traditional student teaching arrangement.
 You will be teaching full-time (and receiving a salary) during the fall and spring while completing your course work.
 For assistance in finding a full-time teaching position, students are encouraged to contact the Office of Professional Experiences.

 Secondary Grades Fifth Year Program

-Students interested in this one-year, graduate-level teacher education program should contact Pamela Blanchard, PhD with any questions.
+Students interested in this one-year, graduate-level teacher education program should contact Emily A. Dare, PhD with any questions.
 Apply through the Graduate School by May 1st.
 Coursework begins in late May.
 Applications are welcome after May 1st, but cannot be guaranteed consideration.

 Eligible applicants should have: